davide-maestroni/jroutine/README.md

 * ***Revision Number***: the revision number will update when non-breaking changes are made (typically bug fixing).
 The dependent artifacts will not be impacted.

 In terms of backward compatibility, it is hence safe to depend on a specific major and minor version, ignoring the revision number (like, for instance: *4.2.+*).

+## Further development

+Feel free to contribute with your own [Routine][javadoc routine] or [Runner][javadoc runner] implementations, in order to support more platforms other than Android.

 ## Build instructions